ALABAMA HELOC RATES TODAY

 To secure the most favorable Alabama HELOC rates, it’s imperative to maintain an excellent credit score, demonstrate a steady and reliable source of income, and manage your debt-to-income ratio.
 Below is a list of things you can do before you apply for a HELOC in Alabama:

 Your debt-to-income (DTI) ratio, calculated by dividing your monthly debt payments by your gross monthly income, serves as a key indicator of your financial health.
-Lenders prefer a DTI ratio below 36%, though some will go as high as 50%.
+Some lenders prefer a DTI ratio below 36%, though others will go as high as 50%.
 The lower your DTI, the more attractive your loan application becomes.

 The application process for obtaining a HELOC in the state of Alabama, as elsewhere in the U.S., entails a series of distinct steps.
 Let’s take them one by one: